One-eyed Winky the cat found after 10 years missing

 "So my daughter came running in to me and she was bawling her eyes out and she was like 'wake up, wake up' and I couldn't make out anything she was saying, all I could catch was something about our cat alive."

-After calming down a bit, her daughter informed her that their long-lost pet was alive and had been found by the SPCA.
+After calming down, her daughter informed her that their long-lost pet was alive and had been found by the SPCA.

 "I checked my phone and saw that the SPCA had called, so I quickly called them back and they just said 'did you used to own a cat with one eye' and I said yes and they said he's just been brought in this afternoon to us," she said.

-When Winky went missing in 2012, the America's Cup had been happening in the Viaduct and due to his sociable nature, Robson worried that he might have been hurt by drunk people in the area.
+When Winky went missing in 2012, the America's Cup had been on in the Viaduct and because of his sociable nature, Robson worried that he might have been hurt by drunk people in the area.

 "We thought maybe he was thrown in the water or I liked to think he actually hopped in a yacht and sailed to Fiji and was just enjoying life in the islands somewhere."

-But as it turned out, Winky had ended up in Mt Roskill - a fair distance from the Viaduct - where he was fed for 10 years by a person who assumed he was a stray.
+But Winky had ended up in Mt Roskill - about 10km from the Viaduct - where he was fed for 10 years by a person who assumed he was a stray.

-It wasn't until he was seen being attacked by a dog and some other people intervened and took him to the SPCA that his microchip was finally scanned.
+It wasn't until he was attacked by a dog and other people intervened and took him to the SPCA that his microchip was finally scanned.

 "He's in a stable condition, they said he's really happy and alert and very smoochy and that he's eating and drinking and toileting okay," Robson said.